maxwellmlin/bio218-project/VM_install_guide/README.md

 A pop up will appear with the text `Password is: {your password here}`.
 Save your password somewhere and/or copy it to your clipboard using `Ctrl+C` or `Cmd+C`.
 You'll need it both for setup and whenever you may need to SSH into your VM.
 ![vm_password_modal](static/VM_Manage_password_modal.png)
 ____
 6) Connect to the VM using SSH.
+You need to be on Duke's campus or, if off campus, connect via [VPN](https://oit.duke.edu/service/vpn/).
+You also need to make sure that the VM is powered on.
+By default, Duke VMs power off every morning at 6am.
+You can Power on from Duke's [Virtual Computing Manager](https://vcm.duke.edu/).
     * **For Windows Users**, you will need to download software called Putty.
 Use this link -[Putty download page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)- to download the 64-bit x86 version by clicking `putty-64bit-0.76-installer.msi`.
 Install the software.
  ![putty_download](static/putty_download.png)
         * Once Putty is installed, open the software.
 In the `Hostname` field, enter your VM's address [1].
 This address can be found on your VM's management page, in the General Information box and next to Hostname, as shown in Step 4's image.
 Make sure SSH is selected [2] and then click `open` [3] and then click `Accept`.
 A new window will open.
 In this new window, enter `vcm` and hit enter.
 Next, enter in the username `vcm` and *the password from Step 5* and hit enter. **NOTE: you will not be able to see what you type when entering your password.
 This is supposed to happen.**